tc39/proposal-source-phase-imports/README.md

 ### Defining Module Source

-The object provided by the module source phase must be a subclass of the `GenericModuleSource` object, defined by this specification to be a minimal object representation for a compiled modular resource.
+The object provided by the module source phase must be a subclass of the `AbstractModuleSource` object, defined by this specification to be a minimal object representation for a compiled modular resource.

 ### JS Module Source